nkeriven/nkeriven.github.io/_pages/malaga.md

 ## Jobs

-Many job offers (PhD and post-docs) will be posted here in a near-future, in the meantime do not hesitate to contact me if you are interested in the topic!
+More job offers (PhD and post-docs) will be posted here in a near-future, in the meantime do not hesitate to contact me if you are interested in the theory of Graph ML and GNNs in general!

+- M2 Internship/PhD: *Generalization of Graph Neural Networks on Large Graphs* [Pdf](/files/jobs/malaga/phd1.pdf)
+- M2 Internship/PhD: *Node features in Graph Machine Learning:benchmarks and new models* [Pdf](/files/jobs/malaga/phd2.pdf)

 ## Associated papers

+- M. Cordonnier, N. Keriven, N. Tremblay, S. Vaiter. **Convergence of Message Passing Graph Neural Networks with Generic Aggregation On Large Random Graphs** *Preprint* 2024.
+[Pdf](https://arxiv.org/abs/2304.11140)
 - N. Keriven, S. Vaiter. **What functions can Graph Neural Networks compute on random graphs?
 The role of Positional Encoding** *NeurIPS* 2023.
 [Pdf](https://arxiv.org/abs/2305.14814)
 - N. Keriven. **Not too little, not too much: a theoretical analysis of graph (over)smoothing** *NeurIPS* 2022.
 [Pdf](https://arxiv.org/abs/2205.12156)
 - N. Keriven, A. Bietti, S. Vaiter. **On the Universality of Graph Neural Networks on Large Random Graphs** *NeurIPS* 2021.
 [Pdf](https://arxiv.org/abs/2105.13099)